-This is a story of engineering genius, upon which Marshall Engineered Product's (MEPCO) line of superior Steam and Hydronic Specialties was built, starting in 1903.
-After 20 years of growth and prosperity, the company wrote to Purdue University, seeking to hire their top engineering student.
+This is a story of engineering genius, upon which MEPCO's line of superior Steam and Hydronic Specialties was built, starting in 1903.
+After 20 years of growth and prosperity, the company wrote to Purdue University, seeking to hire its top engineering student.
 That student was David Nelson Crosthwait, Jr., a person who had earned both his B.S and Masters of Engineering from Purdue.

 A few months later, Mr. David Crosthwait's long and distinguished career as one of the foremost inventors and authorities on heat transfer, ventilation, and air conditioning, began at MEPCO.
 Mr. Crosthwait, as director of research, invented an improved boiler, a new thermostat control, and a new differential vacuum pump, allowing more effective heating systems in larger buildings.
 He became well known for his innovations to heating and ventilation problems.

 Mr. Crosthwait was commissioned to design the heating system for Radio City Music Hall in New York City.
 Over the course of his career, Mr. Crosthwait received 39 U.S and 80 foreign patents and authored a manual on heating and cooling with water guides, standards, and codes that dealt with heating, ventilation, refrigeration, and air conditioning systems.
 After retiring in 1971, Mr. Crosthwait taught a course on steam heating theory at Purdue University until his passing in 1976.